-RevPAR is calculated by dividing hotel room revenue by total number of room nights available to guests for a given period.
-We consider RevPAR to be a meaningful indicator of our performance as it provides a metric correlated to two primary and key drivers of operations at a hotel or group of hotels: occupancy and ADR.
+RevPAR is calculated by dividing hotel room revenue by the total number of room nights available to guests for a given period.
+We consider RevPAR to be a meaningful indicator of our performance as it provides a metric correlated to two primary and key drivers of operations at a hotel or group of hotels, as previously described: occupancy and ADR.
 RevPAR is also a useful indicator in measuring performance over comparable periods for comparable hotels.

 References to RevPAR, ADR and occupancy are presented on a comparable basis and references to RevPAR and ADR are presented on a currency neutral basis, unless otherwise noted.
-As such, comparisons of these hotel operating statistics for the years ended December 31, 2017 and 2016 use the exchange rates for the year ended December 31, 2017, and comparisons for the years ended December 31, 2016 and 2015 use the exchange rates for the year ended December 31, 2016.
+As such, comparisons of these hotel operating statistics for the years ended December 31, 2018 and 2017 use the exchange rates for the year ended December 31, 2018, and comparisons for the years ended December 31, 2017 and 2016 use the exchange rates for the year ended December 31, 2017.

-EBITDA AND ADJUSTED EBITDA
+EBITDA and Adjusted EBITDA